 Payments targeting the principal balance

-There are several different tactics that can be used to knock down your principal balance.
+Several different tactics can be used to knock down your principal balance.

 Avoid Late Fees and Lender Charges – If your lender charges you a late fee or any other fee, this money becomes lender profits and does not touch your principal balance.
 When lenders receive a monthly payment, they usually pay down balances in the following order of priority: